72. The Regensburg Address of Pope Benedict XVI, Part 1

 The decisive statement in this argument against violent conversion is this: not to act in accordance with reason is contrary to God’s nature.

 This statement contrasted with the one above (in red) really forms the foundation of Benedict’s arguments in his lecture.
 Unfortunately, those who emotionally reacted to this address missed beauty and depth of what Benedict was trying to say.
 And this is in no way a question of intelligence, but really one of outlook.
 There were some high-level individuals at the time such as Cardinal Jorge Bergoglio (later to be Pope Francis) and President Chirac of France who failed to understand the point of Benedict’s Regensburg Address.
 They completely missed the boat.
-Conversely, there were many common and ordinary people, like myself, who could actually understand and be enlightened by what Benedict had to say about faith and reason.
+Conversely, there were many common and ordinary people, like myself, who could actually understand and benifit from what Benedict had to say about faith and reason.

 The question of spreading the faith, then, is really not so much a question of pragmatism, but one of theology.
 What is the nature of God?
 If we can answer that question, then we will understand the pragmatics of proselytizing.
 Is it a matter of force or of reason, the sword or the keyboard?